tldr-pages/tldr/pages/common/git-ls-remote.md

 # git ls-remote

-> Git command for listing references in a remote repository based or name or url.
+> Git command for listing references in a remote repository based or name or URL.
-> If no name or url are given, then the configured upstream branch will be used, or remote origin if the former is not configured.
+> If no name or URL are given, then the configured upstream branch will be used, or remote origin if the former is not configured.
 > More information: <https://git-scm.com/docs/git-ls-remote.html>.

 - Show all references in the default remote repositoiory: